fetchai/agents-aea/docs/development-setup.md

 - Create a new project `aea create AGENT_NAME && cd AGENT_NAME`

 - Scaffold a new package `aea scaffold --with-symlinks PACKAGE_TYPE PACKAGE_NAME`.
 This will create the package scaffold under the directory `{PACKAGE_TYPE}s` and create symlinks to ensure package import paths line up with the folder structure.
 The symlinks are not needed to run the AEA.
-They are a purely for your IDE.
+They are purely for your IDE.

-- In your project, create a `.env` file with the constant `PYTHONPATH=$PYTHONPATH:path_to_project_dir` where `path_to_project_dir` is the path to the AEA project contained in your working directory.
+- In your working directory, create a `.env` file with the constant `PYTHONPATH=$PYTHONPATH:path_to_project_dir` where `path_to_project_dir` is the path to the AEA project contained in your working directory.

 - Depending on your editor, you might take further steps: